Ysrock94/Credit_card_fraud_detection/README.md

 ## Analysis and Insights
 1. No Sampling: Models show high accuracy but struggle with recall, indicating challenges in detecting fraud cases.
 2. Undersampling: Improved recall but at the expense of precision.
 Some models display better recall but compromised precision.
-3. versampling: Achieved superior recall without compromising precision.
+3. Oversampling: Achieved superior recall without compromising precision.
 Neural Network stands out with perfect recall.
 ## Confusion Matrix Analysis
 1. Oversampling: Neural Network excelled by never misclassifying fraud as non-fraud, crucial for this project's objective.